Cultivating the Creative Mind

-Mountain Sage Community School’s arts-based curriculum is inspired by Waldorf education methods, integrating Colorado Academic Standards and sustainability into daily and weekly rhythms that allow our students to thrive personally and academically.
-We offer two developmentally appropriate, arts-infused, and academically rigorous educational programs, each one following the core design principles.
+Mountain Sage Community School’s arts-infused curriculum is inspired by Waldorf education methods, integrating Colorado Academic Standards and sustainability into daily and weekly rhythms that allow our students to thrive personally and academically.
+We offer two developmentally appropriate and academically rigorous educational programs, each one following our core design principles.
 Children in our K-8 Grades Program experience a unique and special community that nurtures connection between our middle and elementary school students, and where students are seen and heard by all teachers.
 Children in our Homeschool Enrichment Program experience nature immersion two days a week and connection to our larger school community through festivals and events.

 Fundamental to any program we offer, these core design principles are the bedrock of our school.

 Our curriculum gives students the opportunity to experience the interrelated nature of all subjects.
 Revealing the connections that exist across disciplines allows students to experience the world around them as an integrated whole.
 It facilitates active, engaged learning, and encourages children to bring all of their intelligences and experiences to the learning activity at hand.
 We believe that students learn better, retain more knowledge, and enjoy school more when subjects are taught in practical, meaningful ways.

 Experiential learning is a key component of our education model.
 Through direct experience each child is given the time to discover, integrate, and experiment with new information and ideas before the teacher expects any indication of mastery.
 This approach ensures that students have opportunities to access multiple learning styles to understand the material.